Elico-Corp/odoo-docker/README.md

           - ODOO_DB_PASSWORD=strong_pg_odoo_password
         network_mode: bridge

+**Note:** After the repositories have been fetched, it might not be required to pull them every time the container is restarted.
+In that case, simply set the environment variable `FETCH_OCA_DEPENDENCIES` to `False` in order to boot much faster, e.g.:

+    environment:
+      - FETCH_OCA_DEPENDENCIES=False

+In order to update the code of the Git repositories, set this variable to `True` or just remove it.

 <a name="fetch_multiple_repos"></a>
 ### Fetch multiple independent repositories [^][toc]
 It might be necessary to fetch more than one Git repository (and the